Salça: Domates salçası

-Domates salçası is tomato paste made from concentrated pureed in season tomatoes either over heat or under the sun during the late summer months.
+Domates salçası is tomato paste made from concentrated pureed tomatoes.

 Traditional methods of making homemade Turkish tomato paste include grinding or pureeing peeled tomatoes, removing the seeds with a Turkish colander called a süzgeç and then mixing with salt.
 The paste is then reduced under the sun over three to four days.
 The paste must be stirred frequently when sun-drying to prevent spoiling.
 Some people reduce the puree over an open fire to speed up the process.

-Commercial types of tomato salça are cooked in large factories rather than sun dried and do not have the same intense flavour or colour.
+Commercial types of tomato salça are cooked in large factories rather than sun-dried and do not have the same intense flavour or colour.